tideland/gocouch/README.md

 ## Version

-Version 1.0.0-beta.2017-07-25
+Version 1.0.0-beta.2017-09-03

 ## Packages

 #### CouchDB

-Package providing the client for the CouchDB.
+Package `couchdb` is the client for the access of the CouchDB.
+It provides the standard functionality to create databases as well as read, write, and delete documents.

 #### Views

-Views allows to call CouchDB views and retrieve their results.
+Package `views` allows to request CouchDB views.
+Right now these have to be created using the design documents in package `couchdb`.
+Future releases will be able to create, modify, and delete them direct from this package too.

+#### Find

+Package `find` helps to create *Mango* queries the Go way.
+Typically they have a very special JSON notation.
+Searches will then be executed using the `Find()` function.
+Addtional parameters help to restrict the result set to individual fields, to filter the result, or to paginate it.

 #### Changes

-Changes provides access to changes made documents in a database in time order of application.
+Package `changes` allow to retrieve the changes made in a datebase in time order.

 #### Security

-Management of CouchDB administrators and users for the security of databases.
-Users are authenticated by different request parameters.
+Package `security` helps with user administration and authentication for CouchDB.

 #### Startup

-Mechanism for a clean database startup and initialisation including database versioning.
+Package `startup` provides a simple mechanism for a clean startup and maintenance of CouchDB databases including database versioning.

 ## Contributors